bikeshaving/crank/website/guides/04-async-components.md

 ```

 ### Components with async children
 When Crank encounters an async component anywhere in the element tree, the entire rendering process becomes asynchronous.
 Therefore, async child components make parent components asynchronous, and sync function and generator components behave differently when they produce async children.
 On the one hand, sync function components transparently pass updates along to async children, so that when a renderer updates a sync function component concurrently, its async children will also enqueue an update immediately.
 On the other hand, sync generator components which produce async elements will not resume until those async children have fulfilled.
-This is because sync generators expect to be resumed after their children have rendered, and the actual DOM nodes which are created are passed back into the generator, but they wouldn’t be available if the generator was concurrently resumed before the async children had fulfilled.
+This is because sync generators expect to be resumed after their children have rendered, and the actual DOM nodes which are created are passed back into the generator, but they wouldn’t be available if the generator was concurrently resumed before the async children had settled.

 ## Async generator components
 Just as you can write stateful components with sync generator functions, you can also write stateful async components with async generator functions.